nhatkhangcs/231-computer-network-assignment1/README.md

 ### Client command-shell interpreter
 - Clients have a simple command-shell interpreter with two commands:
   1. `publish lname fname`: Adds a local file (`lname`) to the client's repository with the name `fname`.
-This information is conveyed to the server
+This information is conveyed to the server.
+For example, `publish test.txt file.txt`
   2. `fetch fname`: Requests a copy of the target file from other clients and adds it to the local repository.
+For example, `fetch file.txt`

 ### Server command-shell interpreter
 - The server has a command-shell interpreter with two commands:
-  1. `discover hostname`: Discovers the list of local files of the host named `hostname`.
+  1. `discover hostname`: Discovers the list of local files of the host named `hostname`, with `hostname` is the IP and port seperated by a whitespace.
+For example, `discover 192.168.1.8 50004`
   2. `ping hostname`: Live-checks the host named `hostname`.
+For example, `ping 192.168.1.8 50004`

 ## Getting started